 - 1. Every 5 minutes, Lookout looks for new information published by the sources and selects relevant ones based on the training datasets;

-- 2. A relevant news is then classified by country, location, category and impact;
+- 2. Relevant news is then classified by country, location, category and impact;

 - 3. Lookout-generated reports are then sent to two directions simultaneously: a) towards the Horizon+ dashboard, so that users can visualise potentially relevant information even if not verified; b) towards Hozint’s analysts so they can verify the report and, by editing the Lookout report, they also train the algorithms.